 The Slot Cats took a walk through the booth:

-Slot500Club filmed a two-part overview of games from the Everi booth at G2E.
-Here is part 1:
+Slot500Club filmed an overview of some games from the Everi booth at G2E.
+Here is one part:

 Here is a round-up from Fantini Research at Everi’s 2021 booth, which includes non-slot tech like cashless gaming: